lmiller1990/vuejs-book/chapter-4-slideshow-app-with-test-driven-development.md

 \[TODO: Image\]

 Not too useful.
 However, using a few directives, we can do a lot.
-But first, we need to have a brief talk about state management in Vue, and the \_flux \_pattern.
+But first, we need to have a brief talk about state management in Vue, and the _flux _pattern that was born to handle complex user interfaces in single page applications.